 - “We’re the only machine shop in the state to receive HP’s Excellence Award for exceeding their on-time standards.”

 Communicate what sets you apart from competitors through everything you do.
 When you place certification logos on your website, publish blog posts highlighting your awards, and create videos that showcase your shop floor — prospects are more likely to do business with you.
-Learn what else buyers are evaluating you on in our eBook, How To Make It On The Industrial Buyer's Shortlist.

 6. Cutting Marketing Budget Rather Than Demanding ROI